-Apprenticeship is a combination of on-the-job training and classroom learning that leads to a skilled trade
+Apprenticeship is a combination of on-the-job training and classroom learning that leads to a skilled trade apprentice is legally mandatory.
+Compulsory Trade: a trade in which registration as an legally required to practice the trade.
+Voluntary Trade: a trade in which certification is not

-- 90% in the workplace with an experienced skilled - 10% is in school at an approved training centre, union hall or college - Apprentices follow training standards to become skilled in the trade - Indicates a Red Seal Program Indicates a Designated Compulsory Trade\ Trades that are not Compulsory are Voluntary Trades\\ - apprentice is legally mandatory. \Compulsory Trade: a trade in which registration as an - legally required to practice the trade. \\Voluntary Trade: a trade in which certification is not
+90% in the workplace with an experienced skilled credential

+- worker - 10% is in school at an approved training centre, union hall or college - Apprentices follow training standards to become skilled in the trade - Indicates a Red Seal Program Indicates a Designated Compulsory Trade Trades that are not Compulsory are Voluntary Trades